nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * The search is case-insensitive. e.g hans will match Hans.
 * The order of the keywords does not matter.
 * Only the name field is searched.
-* The delimiter `&` between keywords is used to indicate mutiple keywords
+* The delimiter `&` between keywords is used to indicate mutiple keywords.
 * Clients matching at least one keyword will be returned (i.e. OR search). e.g. Hans & Bo will return Hans Gruber, Bo Yang.